bryanlai00/bryanlai00.github.io/index.md

 <div class="card shadow col-md-4 p-3 mb-5 black">
 <br>
 <div class="card-title">
-Where did you learn all this?
+Where did I learn all this?
 </div>
 <div class="card-body">
 I am a 3rd year at Stony Brook University as a Computer Science and Applied Mathematics Major currently looking for CS internships/jobs after taking the following courses: